 Training Active Bystanders in Niagara

 As any bystander witnessing a potentially harmful situation knows, discerning how to move from passive observation to effective action is not easy.
 Training Active Bystanders (TAB) equips participants with the tools they need to prevent harm-doing and contribute to a healthier community.
+Pay what you can for this community event.

 Sunday, April 27